 - Grandparents: Gold or purple paper

-- Someone who has been ill: Green paper (with or without nature designs such as trees, pine boughs, deer)
+- Someone who has been ill: Brown, craft, or green paper (with or without nature designs such as trees, pine boughs, deer)

 - Neighbors/Friends/Coworkers: Red